 The first challenge is the underreporting of environmental issues, which stems from a lack of prioritization, driven by various factors.
 One major factor is the limited space allocated for environmental reporting, often constrained by editorial decisions that reduce the coverage of such topics.
 Additionally, there is a noticeable lack of editorial guidance on environmental issues, with media institutions generally prioritizing other topics, particularly in light of Lebanon's ongoing economic crisis and political instability.
 This lack of interest and focus on environmental topics contributes to underreporting, leaving critical environmental issues insufficiently covered in the media.
 While global attention is increasingly turning to climate change, in Lebanon, environmental issues remain secondary.
-Additionally, the absence of editorial freedom and government transparency in Lebanon limits the ability of journalists to adequately cover environmental issues and give them the attention they require.
+Additionally, the absence of editorial freedom and governmental issues and give them the attention they require.